 We talk about second draw PPP loans in another blog post: PPP Second Draw Loans.
 Read that if your small business has been especially hard hit.

-Those second draw loans also become a possibility if Congress passes the Continuing Small Business Recovery and Paycheck Protection Program Act.
+Those second draw loans also become a possibility when Congress passes the Continuing Small Business Recovery and Paycheck Protection Program Act.
 But second draw loans are something different.
 And something most small businesses won’t be eligible for.

 PPP Loan Amount Increases